 All chronic disease is caused by one or more of the following Six Causes of Disease.
 By testing for these, and evaluating all eleven systems of the body, we hope to get to the root cause of your chronic illness, beginning a journey of a thousand steps with the proper first step.

 Did you know that head trauma can cause IBS (irritable bowel syndrome)?
 There is a “super highway” connecting the head with the gut called the Vagus Nerve.
 I love the vagus nerve!
 Allow me to geek out for just a minute: the vagus nerve is one of the many miracles in your body.
-It is activated or deactivated according to stress it perceives.
-It regulates the stress response mounted by the body known as the “fight or flight” response.
+It keeps things calm, in “feed and breed” mode, going along as it should.
+But in stress, the body mounts a “fight or flight” response.
 If a bear is chasing you, you need that mode to enable you to fight or run.
 But is this mode, the lovely calm functionality of the vagus nerve is “dampened down,” almost as if stress is the foot at the throat of the vagus nerve, choking it.

-If head trauma (or other physical trauma, or also emotional trauma) goes unresolved, the vagus nerve never puts the brakes on, keeping you in a stress response long past the moment of danger.
+If head trauma (or other physical trauma, or also emotional trauma) goes unresolved, the vagus nerve never gets to reactivate, and you are kept in a stress response long past the moment of danger.
 This affects all hormone function, including the serotonin and dopamine of your body, which is mostly manufactured – and used – in the colon!
 I could go on and on, but suffice it to say that if trauma goes unresolved and unaddressed, your health suffers in many dramatic ways.

 What would happen if you continually poked a sleeping bear with a pointed stick?
 Just little pokes, but constant, and relentless.
 Can you see the bear eventually awakening with a roar and causing all kinds of mayhem?
 This is what it’s like to consume, or expose your self to, what you are allergic to.
 At first your body may shrug it off, but eventually your bear of an immune system will awaken, and it will not be happy!